A benefit available to Johns Hopkins Health System employees in calendar year 2022

-- Unlimited direct access through MyChart portal and phone
+- Unlimited direct access through phone and MyChart portal

 - Unlimited blood draws and urine collections*

-Just like at other JHCP practices, the Direct Primary Care providers are there to support your care needs that extend beyond these in-office services.
-If needed, our Direct Primary Care providers will work with you to find additional specialists who are covered by your EHP insurance plan, such as radiologists, gynecologists and endocrinologists.
+Just like other Johns Hopkins Community Physicians practices, Direct Primary Care is there to support your care needs that extend beyond in-office services.
+If needed, our Direct Primary Care providers will work with you to find specialists such as radiologists, gynecologists and endocrinologists who are covered by your EHP insurance plan.

 Direct Primary Care is available to all Johns Hopkins Health System employees, as well as adult dependents age 18 years or older.
-DPC is NOT available for JHU employees at this time.
+DPC is NOT available for Johns Hopkins University employees at this time.

 Johns Hopkins Health System employees include: